filecoin-project/core-devs/README.md

 ## Meeting Scheduling
 The schedule for Core Dev meetings periodically changes, depending on needs.

-Currently, meetings occur monthly for one hour.
-Exact timing alternates every other month:
+Currently, meetings occur monthly for half an hour.
+Exact timing alternates every other month and are curenntly schduled ad hoc but normal sessions are schduled on:
 * 16:00 UTC on the first Thursday of the month (even-numbered months)
 * 00:00 UTC on the first Friday of the month (odd-numbered months)